 Spring air temperatures are between 15 - 25°C / 59 - 77°F, rising to 20 - 30°C / 68 - 86°F in the summer.
 In the summer evenings take a light sweatshirt if you’re strolling around the city.
 Spring water temps: 17 - 20°C / 63 - 68°F, rising to 23 - 24°C / 73 - 75°F in the summer.
 You’ll need a 5/3 wetsuit for the spring and just a shorty in the summer.

 There are plenty of options, from apartments and hotels to B&Bs and camp grounds.
 You'll find an extensive list of options in Colico on the www.kts40.com website.
 For apartment rentals visit: www.labreva.com

-KTS40 teach all levels every day from April to October with fully trained IKO level 2 kitesurfing instructors as well as VDWS windsurfing instructors.
+KTS40 teach all levels every day from April to October.
 An official test centre for Best and Airush, they offer a full rental service and collaborate with the Kite Tech shop for gear sales, also selling ProLimit accessories alongside Best and Airush.
-The KTS40 boat will take you to the best wind spot on the lake on the day.
+Operating a boat service, they also have a restaurant.